josephluck/helix/docs/Views/Routes.md

 ### Route parameters

-In our blog example, we might want our users to be able to click on a post to read it's contents.
+In our blog example, we want our users to be able to click on a post to read it's contents.
 The URL may look something like `/blog/123`, where `123` is a route parameter that corresponds to a post's `id` in the database.

 Helix will place any route parameters in state under `state.location.params`.
 The `params` object is keyed according to the name of the parameter, i.e: